awsdocs/amazon-connect-admin-guide/doc_source/contact-events.md

 + CALLBACK: The customer was contacted as part of a callback flow\.
 For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 + API: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API, or it could be a tasks initiated by the customer by calling the [StartTaskContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartTaskContact.html) API\.
 + QUEUE\_TRANSFER: While the contact is one queue, and was then transferred into another queue using a flow block\.
++ MONITOR: A supervisor initiated monitor on an agent\.
+The supervisor can silently monitor the agent and customer, or barge the conversation\.
 + DISCONNECT: When a [Set disconnect flow](set-disconnect-flow.md) block is triggered, it specifies which flow to run after a disconnect event\.

   A disconnect event is when:
-  + A call, chat, or task is disconnected by an agent\.
+  + A call, chat, or task is disconnected\.
+  + A call is disconnected by a customer, agent, third party, supervisor, flow, telecom problem, API, or any other reason\.
   + A task is disconnected as a result of a flow action\.
   + A task expires\.
 The task is automatically disconnected if it is not completed in 7 days\.

   When the disconnect event occurs, the corresponding content flow runs\.
 If a new contact is created while running a disconnect flow, then the initiation method for that new contact is DISCONNECT\.

+**RelatedContactId**
+The contactId that is [related](https://docs.aws.amazon.com/connect-participant/latest/APIReference/API_Item.html) to this contact\.
+Type: String
+Length: Minimum of 1\.
+Maximum of 256\.

 ### QueueInfo<a name="QueueInfo"></a>